Crypto Treasury Segregation of Duties: No One Signs Their Own Payment (2026)

 How vendor tools support SoD

-Wag3s Ledger records who initiated, approved, signed, and recorded each treasury action — and treats signer/module/policy changes as documented privileged events — so segregation of duties is evidenced in the audit trail, completing the control stack alongside key security, policy controls, and accounting.
+Designing the role split and enforcing it is the treasury's responsibility, and an internal-control adviser's to validate.
+Wag3s Ledger supplies the evidence: it records who initiated, approved, signed, and recorded each treasury action, and treats signer, module and policy changes as documented privileged events, so segregation of duties is demonstrable in the audit trail rather than merely asserted — completing the control stack alongside key security, policy controls, and accounting.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading